Warship Wednesday, Dec. 27, 2017: You just can’t keep those Cramp cruisers down

 Just a week after the Mecidiye sank, Shpakovich and his team were assembled and diving on the wreck.

-They found two 30-foot holes but little other damage and soon went about patching and pumping– a process that took two months before her keel was afloat again (though drawing 25-feet of water) and Russian navy tugs pulled her into dock on 25 May, to the salutes of shore batteries and ships alike as the full assembled bands of the fleet played.
+They found two 30-foot holes but little other damage and soon went about patching and pumping– a process that took two months before her keel was afloat again (though drawing 25-feet of water) and Russian navy tugs pulled her into the dock on 25 May, to the salutes of shore batteries and ships alike as the full assembled bands of the fleet played.
 Soon a cofferdam and dry dock were arranged, and she was to be refitted.

 “Turkish Cruiser Mecidiye – sunk in the Black Sea, has been raised by the Russians and refitted.”
 Via Pathe

-Notably, though she did make at least one cruise to Turkish waters to bombard the Anatolian coast, she was in poor condition, only capable of 18-knots and that for brief periods, and the Russians largely left her in harbor for the rest of the war.
+Notably, though she did make at least one cruise to Turkish waters to bombard the Anatolian coast, she was in poor condition, only capable of 18-knots and that for brief periods, and the Russians largely left her in the harbor for the rest of the war.
 The Tsar ordered a set of new boilers from the U.S. for her in 1916 and, according to some sources, they made it as far as Murmansk but were never installed.

 Then, with the Bolsheviks knocking the country out of the conflict, the Germans marched into Sevastopol in May 1918 and promptly ordered the Russians to amscray from their trophy ship, which was then towed back across the Black Sea to her original owners.